ankitc248/tyreplex-assignment/README.md

 ## Tyreplex Redesign

 Redesigned tyreplex.com for an assignment given by the same company.
+Made the site more responsive and visually pleasing.
 Got no response back.

 ### Compare